 My husband and I often find ourselves talking with other couples about our sex lives.

 I blame him, because he’s a dude who is unabashed about his enjoyment of it.
-He likes to talk about it and has no hesitation bringing it up. 😄
+He likes to talk about it and has no hesitation bringing it up.

-Few topics create more heartache when not addressed.
-We need to talk about Christian sex, to be able to ask real questions and to be able to get Christian sex advice, both within the marriage as well as with other Christian couples so that we can help one another where needed.
+We need to talk about sex in Christian marriages to be able to ask real questions.
+Openly talking about Christian sex advice, both as a couple and with other Christian couples, allows us to help one another where needed.

 As my husband puts it, sex can be a barometer for your relationship’s health.